ptomato/talks/tc39-2024-02/README.md

 ## Progress update

+- Backlog of unmerged normative changes is all caught up
 - Four normative changes to propose today
-  - (from implementors or usage experience in community)
+  - narrowly scoped, all touching only edge cases
+  - raised by implementors/polyfill writers
+- After these, we are not aware of any more outstanding bugs

+---

+## Progress update (2)

+- Next step is to address any editorial issues that implementors might find disruptive
+- **Will give a loud signal when this is done**
+- Expect this **soon**
 - Follow the checklist in issue [#2628](https://github.com/tc39/proposal-temporal/issues/2628) for updates
-- **Will give a loud signal when this checklist is complete**

 ---